|This is a question we get pretty much all year long and now with summer here, we wanted to share this Q and A.

 Bonus: in-vest in yourself.
 Weight vests help you burn more calories (10% of your bodyweight is a 10% increase in calories burned), strengthen your bones and help manage appetite.
 The appetite bit is counterintuitive because you’d assume that it would make you proportionately hungrier, but, apparently our skeletons have an important role in regulating our appetite.
 If you would like to get into the current research, here’s a great place to start.

-Three awesome moves to help tone those arms –>
+Three awesome moves to tone the back of your arms –>

 This is a great way to work on all the muscles in your back (the “back fat” area) to complete the look for your dress or tank-top.
 It’s also great for the front of your arms, posture and upper body mobility as well.
 You do not need to spring for a big name suspension trainer like TRX.
 There are plenty of budget friendly knock offs that will be just fine for personal use.